 More importantly than that, you want to give people a reason to follow your link.
 This means, you need to create a reason why you're using the text or images in your Signature.

-You can invite them to get something for free or take advantage of a special offer; or even to get advice on a particular topic of The Forum.
+For Example: You can invite them to get something for free or take advantage of a special offer; or even to get advice on a particular topic of The Forum.
 Just make sure that you don’t only put a link to your website; without giving them a reason to click on that link.

 Using The Forums